-- 1. Traction splinting should not be used for hip (proximal femoral neck) fractures. - 2.
-Narcotic pain medication should not be given if: - a.
+- c.
+Known kidney disease/failure or kidney transplant - 4.
+IV/IO access is not required for administration of nitrous oxide or IM ketorolac. - 5.
+Reassess and document 1-10 pain score 15-30 minutes after analgesic dose or at time of transfer of care. - 6.
+Opioid pain medication may not be administered for other medical/trauma conditions (e.g. abdominal pain or multiple rib fractures) before attempted contact with Medical Command. - 7.
+Reduce dose for patients over 65 y/o. - 8.
+Opioid medication should not be given if: - a.
 Oxygen saturation < 95% - b.
 SBP < 100 for adults - c.
 SBP < 70 + 2(age in years) for children < 14 y/o - d.
-Patient has altered level of consciousness - 3.
-IV/IO access is not required for administration of nitrous oxide. - 4.
-Narcotic pain medication may not be administered for other medical/trauma conditions (e.g. abdominal pain or multiple rib fractures) before attempted contact with Medical Command. - 5.
-Reassess and document 1-10 pain score after each dose of analgesia. - 6.
-Reduce dose for patients over 65 y/o. - 7.
-If respiratory depression or hypoxia occur after narcotic: - a.
+Patient has altered level of consciousness - 9.
+If respiratory depression or hypoxia occur after opioid: - a.
 Administer oxygen and ventilate if necessary - b.
-If significant respiratory depression, administer naloxone 0.4 mg IV, titrate additional doses until adequate ventilation or total of 2 mg. - 8.
+If significant respiratory depression, administer naloxone 0.4 mg IV, titrate additional doses until adequate ventilation or total of 2 mg. - 10.
 Nitrous oxide should be self-administered.
 Patient should be coached to hold mask on his/her face, and the patient will drop mask if he/she becomes sedated.
 Oversedation may occur if EMS provider holds mask to patient's face.
 Nitrous oxide may be administered without IV access.
+Avoid nitrous oxide in: - a.
+SBP <90 [Pediatrics < 70 + (2 x age)] - b. obvious intoxication - c. head injury with altered mental status - d. chronic lung disease - e. suspected pneumothorax - f. suspected bowel obstruction - g. decompression sickness (e.g. from diving/submersion)

-- A. Pain medication given or documentation of pain medication being offered for suspected isolated extremity fractures. - B. Traction splinting used for isolated femur fractures without hypotension in all cases. - C. Vital signs and oxygen saturation documented before and after any administration of narcotic. - D. Severity of pain documented for all painful conditions, and documented before and after analgesic medications/ interventions.
+- A. Pain medication given or documentation of pain medication being offered for suspected isolated extremity fractures. - B. Traction splinting used for isolated femur fractures without hypotension in all cases. - C. Vital signs and oxygen saturation documented before and after any administration of narcotic. - D. Severity of pain documented for all painful conditions, and documented before and after analgesic medications/ interventions. - E. Agency medical director and QI committee review of each case of sub-dissociative dose of ketamine for pain.
+Review for pre- and post-administration pain severity, appropriate indication, appropriate dosage, monitoring of VS and continuous pulse oximetry.
+Agencies must submit quarterly report of ketamine uses to EMS regional QI committee.
+Regional QI committee must report quarterly regional summary of use and protocol compliance to BEMS quarterly